 Also of interest is that Woodstock has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Woodstock in 2010 was $30,232, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $120,928 for a family of four.
 However, Woodstock contains both very wealthy and poor people as well.

 The most common language spoken in Woodstock is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include Spanish and Vietnamese.